A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Introduction

-\end{thm} Bauer gave a connected sum formula which describes the behavior of stable cohomotopy invariants under connected sum operations of closed 4-manifolds (\cite{Bau04}).
-In this paper, we examine the behavior of stable cohomotopy invariants for a connected sum of a closed 4-manifold and a 4-manifold with contact boundary.
+Bauer gave a connected sum formula which describes the behavior of Bauer-Furuta invariants under connected sum operations of closed 4-manifolds (\cite{Bau04}).
+In this paper, we examine the behavior of Bauer-Furuta invariants for a connected sum of a closed 4-manifold and a 4-manifold with contact boundary.
 For a closed oriented connected 4-manifold $X$ with $b_1(X)=0$ equipped with a $\spinc$ structure $\s$, write